elementary/website/.github/CONTRIBUTING.md

 ### Docker Web Server with Nginx, PHP, and Node

-For a simple local development environment running on PHP, you will need:
+For a simple local development environment running in a docker container, you will need:

 * docker
 * docker-compose